BLOG

 The salary data tells the story clearly.
 CIO and CTO annual salaries in cloud-heavy roles are reaching 1 to 1.5 million RMB, while Technology Operations roles command 1.1 to 2.65 million RMB.
 Alibaba is launching new data centers with proprietary chips, and every major Chinese enterprise is accelerating its cloud migration.
 Some 38% of organizations cite talent shortages as the primary barrier to digital transformation progress.

-The priority sub-skills include cloud architecture design, Kubernetes and container orchestration, multi-cloud management, cloud security, serverless computing, and DevOps.
-Organizations that understand management team roles and responsibilities in cloud transformation will move faster than those that treat it as a purely technical challenge.
+The priority sub-skills include cloud architecture design, Kubernetes and container orchestration, multi-cloud management, cloud security, and serverless computing.
+Cloud engineers who combine infrastructure expertise with security and DevOps capabilities will move faster than those who treat cloud as a purely technical challenge.

 Key Sub-skills